The History of the Taylor Fire Department

 In the beginning, the Department consisted entirely of volunteers under the leadership of Fire Chief Edward Probst.
-The volunteers were community members who responded when they could, using their personal vehicles.
-When a call came in, the City of Dearborn would respond with a Fire truck and one firefighter.
+The volunteers were community members who responded when they could by using personal vehicles.
+When a call came in, the City of Dearborn would respond with a fire truck and one firefighter.
 The volunteers from Taylor would respond to assist the Dearborn firefighter in extinguishing fires.

-This system was in place until 1941 when Taylor Township purchased its first fireengine, a 1941 American Lafrance, and hired four full-time firefighters.
-These four firefighters worked 24-hour shifts, every other day for several years.
+When the alarm sounded, the full-timers and the engine would respond.
 Despite a roster of only four full-time firefighters, the department responded to a great number of fires.
-In 1946, there were 48 house fires, 10 building fires, seven garage fires, 14 car fires, 35 grass fires, three chicken coop fires, two outside trash fires and a multitude of fires that were reported too late for the fire department to respond.
+In 1946, there were 48 house fires, 10 building fires, seven garage fires, 14 car fires, 35 grass fires, three chicken coop fires, two outside trash fires and a multitude of fires that were reported too late for the department to respond.

 When Taylor firefighters did respond to a "resuscitator" call, they usually had a private ambulance backup.
-In other instances, they would speak with the patient's private doctor for on scene medical direction and waited at the scene until the doctor arrived.
+In other instances, they would speak with the patient's private doctor for on scene medical direction and waited there until the doctor arrived.
 In a 1948 incident, the firefighters provided treatment to an infant in cardiac arrest for two hours at the scene; they finally stopped their efforts based on the orders of the patient's doctor.

-A considerable amount of things have changed over time, yet one thing has remained constant…… the devotion and bravery of the men and women known as THE TAYLOR PROFESSIONAL FIREFIGHTERS.
+A considerable amount of things have changed over time, yet one thing has remained constant: The devotion and bravery of the men and women known as THE TAYLOR PROFESSIONAL FIREFIGHTERS.